 - Those whose weight is stable

 - Those with excess soft tissue along the upper arm region

 How is Dr Beldholm’s arm lift different?

 The arm lift surgery that Dr Beldholm performs on patients is a bit different from traditional brachioplasty–but in a good way.
 The traditional technique involves cutting the tissues down to the triceps muscle and then creating two so-called flaps, where the skin and fat is then resected.
 Drains are then used to prevent seromas and the drains usually stay in for around two weeks.
-Compared to the modern technique that Dr Beldholm uses, the older approach has several disadvantages such as:
+Dr Beldholm’s technique has several advantages such as:

 Dr Beldholm has developed a refined liposuction-based method for arms lifts that improves many of the limitations of the more standard or traditional techniques.
 To effectively reshape and tighten the arms, Dr Beldholm combines brachioplasty with VASER liposculpture to give his patients the best results possible.